KTH-SML/svea/docs/tutorials/0_intro.md

 objects in the same thread and access all of their data from one script.
 This has many benefits, but the most important ones are:
-1. We can program/script in the more common Python OOP style, instead of conforming to the typical style of designing a web of ROS nodes
+1. We can program/script in the more common Python OOP style, instead of conforming to the traditional rospy style of designing a web of ROS nodes
 2. We can do a task with a single script
 3. We only need to debug from a single script
 4. We can actually use debuggers like `pdb` in this single script